haneytron/dache/README.md

 After installation, open the `Dache.CacheHost.exe.config` file and configure the appropriate settings.
 The configuration file is fully XML commented.

-To uninstall, run 'uninstall.bat' or uninstall it manually via .NET 4.0's `installutil` from a command prompt:
+To uninstall, run `uninstall.bat` or uninstall it manually via .NET 4.0's `installutil` from a command prompt:

     C:\Windows\Microsoft.NET\Framework\v4.0.30319>installutil /u "C:\Path\To\Dache.CacheHost.exe"